 By meeting her, the Baller learned to love his particular type of rice.
 He loves it even better than the type cooked in his motherland (Nigeria).

-Paul Onuachu Personal Life:
+Paul Onuachu Personal Life away from Football:

 This section of our Biography tells you the things you don’t know about The Golden Bull.

-First thing first, he is someone who carries the Nigerian culture where ever he goes to.
+First things first, he is someone who carries the Nigerian culture where ever he goes to.
 Paul Onuachu loves speaking the Nigerian Pidgin language and doesn’t care if he is in Europe.
 Now watch this;

 Also, the football giant sure knows when someone tries to make fun of his assets – even his shoes.
 This is what he told his best friend (Stephen Odey) – in Pidgin English.